 The Dawn Service is a standing ceremony conducted in the dark prior to sunrise; accordingly, the weather is likely to be cold.

 We ask all visitors to be aware of their surroundings as the grounds can be uneven and may be icy or slippery in the early hours of the morning.
 We therefore advise caution when entering the Memorial grounds or seating and when moving around the site, particularly with the size of the crowd in attendance.

 - A significant number of visitors are expected.

 - You should allow plenty of time to travel safely to the Memorial.
 Use of the free shuttle service or public transport is recommended.

-- Please note those planning on walking to the Memorial via Anzac Parade should keep to the footpaths and remain off the road as the shuttle buses will be in operation
+- Those planning on walking to the Memorial via Anzac Parade should keep to the footpaths and remain off the road as the shuttle buses will be in operation.

 - Create Catering